ng-select/ng-select/README.md

 ## Contributing

 Contributions are welcome.
 You can start by looking at issues with label Help wanted https://github.com/ng-select/ng-select/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22 or creating new Issue with proposal or bug report.
+Note that we are using https://conventionalcommits.org/ commits format.

 ## Development